Dicta Boelcke: Legacy

 After writing the Dicta, Boelcke's tactics were taught in the fighter school he had suggested founding.
 He suggested that fighter planes be organized into squadrons.
 He also organized and led one of these original German fighter squadrons, Jagdstaffel 2.
 By the time he died in action after his 40th victory, he had thoroughly schooled his squadron in his tactics.
 Jasta 2 went on to be one of the two most successful German fighter squadrons during the remainder of the war, scoring 336 victories, and achieving a victory ratio that ran as high as 12 to one.

-Eight of its original members became aces; in all, 25 aces would serve in Jasta 2, scoring 90% of its victories.
-Four of its members would serve as generals during World War II.
-There was a steady rotation of Jasta 2's aces into commands of other squadrons; the most prominent example of this was Manfred von Richthofen, leading ace of the war and assigned to command the most successful German squadron, Jasta 11.
+Eight of Jasta 2 original members became aces.
+25 aces served in Jasta 2, scoring 90% of its victories.
+Four of its members served as generals during World War II.
+There was a steady rotation of Jasta 2's aces into commands of other squadrons.
+The most prominent example of this was Manfred von Richthofen, leading ace of the war and assigned to command the most successful German squadron, Jasta 11.
 As a result of Boelcke's tactical concepts, the Imperial German Air Service exacted an ever greater toll on Allied aircraft right up until war's end.
-For instance, Jasta 2 was credited with 46 victories for the month of September 1918.
+For instance, Jasta 2 was credited with 46 victories for September 1918.

 When the next logical step was taken by the Germans in organizing fighter squadrons into a wing in June 1917, Richthofen was picked to lead it.
-Before his death on 21 April 1918, he wrote his own Dicta for wing tactics; it referred extensively to Boelcke's Dicta.
+Before his death on 21 April 1918, he wrote his own Dicta for wing tactics.
+It referred extensively to Boelcke's Dicta.

 Similar to the Dicta Boelcke was Mick Mannock's Rules of Combat:

 During the early days of World War II, South African ace Sailor Malan espoused his Ten Rules for Air Fighting.
-These rules closely followed the Dicta Boelcke; for instance, Rule 5's "Always turn and face the attack" could have been borrowed from the Dicta.
+These rules closely followed the Dicta Boelcke.
+For instance, Rule 5's "Always turn and face the attack" could have been borrowed from the Dicta.
 Malan's Rules were distributed throughout the Royal Air Force.

 The simple Dicta Boelcke manual has, over time, evolved into widespread use of tactics, techniques, and procedures manuals for air forces worldwide.
 The United States Joint Chiefs of Staff (JCS), the United States Navy (USN), and the United States Air Force (USAF) each have their own air tactics manuals.
 Under the auspices of the North Atlantic Treaty Organization (NATO), the USAF trains German, Dutch, Norwegian, Turkish, Italian, and Greek fighter pilots at Sheppard Air Force Base, using air tactics manuals descended from the Dicta Boelcke.